 For each declared beam, in normal conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within ±2.2 dB of the claimed value.

-[For SAN type 1-O only, for each declared beam, in extreme conditions, for any specific beam peak direction associated with a beam direction pair within the OTA peak directions set, a manufacturer claimed EIRP level in the corresponding beam peak direction shall be achievable to within ±2.7 dB of the claimed value.]

-Normal [and extreme] conditions are defined in TS 38.181, annex B [3].
+Normal conditions are defined in TS 38.181, annex B [3].